JamesDaniel/worker-service-api/README.md

  - E.g. `bash docs/post_job.sh /home/jamesmcgarr/Pictures/test_image.png`
  - To get a job by ID there is a helper script.
  - E.g. `bash docs/get_job.sh 16`
+ - In this case the job ID is 16.

+## Dependencies

+ - jq must be installed. linux `sudo apt-get install jq`.
+Mac `brew install jq`